Results Matter. Tens of Millions Recovered for Our Clients

 Another critical aspect of South Carolina's laws is the concept of comparative negligence.
 This means that a victim's compensation can be reduced if they are found to be partially at fault for the incident.
 Victims need to have knowledgeable legal representation to navigate these complexities and achieve the best possible outcome.
 Our team at Romeo Deters is well-versed in the intricacies of South Carolina laws, ensuring that our clients' rights are protected while pursuing their rightful compensation.
 If you or a loved one were injured in an accident, contact an experienced personal injury attorney in Charleston at our firm right away.

-There are stringent deadlines for submitting defect claims under South Carolina law.
-Three years are typically allowed by the statute of limitations from the date the fault is found or should have been discovered.
-Furthermore, regardless of when the flaw is discovered, the statute of repose establishes an absolute cutoff of eight years following the project's significant completion, depending on the type of project.
-Your claim may be completely barred if you miss these deadlines.
+There are time limits for submitting defect claims under South Carolina law.
+Three years are generally allowed by the statute of limitations from the date the fault is found or should have been discovered.
+Furthermore, regardless of when the flaw is discovered, the statute of repose often establishes an absolute cutoff of several years following the project's substantial completion, depending on the type of project and circumstances.
+Your claim may be completely barred if you miss these deadlines, so it is important to speak with counsel promptly to understand which time limits apply in your situation.

 To pursue a construction defect claim, the first step is identifying the defect and documenting all damages.
 Engaging experienced legal counsel at Romeo Deters is critical to assessing the claim, negotiating with responsible parties, and, if necessary, initiating litigation.
-Understanding your rights ensures you secure compensation to address and repair the defects.
+Understanding your rights ensures you can seek compensation to address and repair the defects and, when appropriate, pursue related claims for construction negligence.

 Frequently Asked Questions for Personal Injury and Construction Defect Claims